readwritetools/rwt-xenotools/readme.md

    * A keyboard listener is provided to allow a shortcut key to open/close the linkbar.

+#### In the wild

+To see an example of this component in use, visit the <a href='https://bluephrase.com'><span class=bp>BLUE</span><span class=phrase>PHRASE</span></a>
+website and press <kbd>F6</kbd> "Link to Q&A forums".
+To understand what's going on under the hood, use the browser's inspector to view the HTML source code and network activity, and follow along as you read this documentation.

 #### Prerequisites

-The <span>rwt-xenotools</span> web component works in any browser that supports modern W3C standards.
+The <span>rwt-xenotools</span> DOM component works in any browser that supports modern W3C standards.
 Templates are written using <span>BLUE</span><span>
 PHRASE</span> notation, which can be compiled into HTML using the free <a href='https://hub.readwritetools.com/desktop/rwview.blue'>Read Write View</a>
 desktop app.
 It has no other prerequisites.
 Distribution and installation are